 Google Assistant has a 'Continued Conversation' mode which allows you to ask a follow up question after being given a response by Google Assistant.
 Rather than have to use the 'Hey Google' wake word again.
-Go to your Google Assistant settings and and choose 'Continue Conversation', then choose which device you want to enable it on.
+Go to your Google Assistant settings and and choose 'Continued Conversation', then choose which device you want to enable it on.

 Change your Assistant language

 Open the Google Assistant settings > Tap on Languages > Tap on 'Add a Language' to choose a language for speaking to your Assistant.

 Enable/disable always-on 'Hey Google'

 Open the Google Assistant settings > 'Hey Google and Voice Match' and toggle the 'Hey Google' on or off.

 Turn on the toggle to give Assistant permission to recognise your voice whenever you say "Hey Google" - even if your screen is off or you're using an app.
 This makes Assistant always-on.

 Use 'Hey Google' to unlock device

 Open the Google Assistant settings > Scroll down to 'Personal results' > Toggle on 'Lock screen personal results'.